 Freediving Safety Note…

-Freediving is an incredible activity to incorporate into your life; however with a lack of understanding the risks are obvious.
-Thus I strongly encourage anyone who is interested in pursuing freediving to read as much information on the subject as possible and to partake in a freediving training course, see links below.
+Freediving is an incredible activity, however I strongly encourage anyone who is interested in pursuing freediving to read as much information on the subject as possible and to partake in an accredited training course, see links below.

 The following book is also recommended: Manual of freediving, Underwater on a Single Breath by U. Pelizzari and S. Tovaglieri, 2001.